FHG-IMW/data-quality/README.md

 # DataQuality

-This is a gem that makes your model data quality testable.
+This is a gem that makes your models data quality testable.
 You can define quality tests that specify the desired data quality.